How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 So let me recap, missing something means you failed, you were absent.

-Whereas lacking something means that you don't have enough of something that you don't have that thing in large enough quantities.
+While lacking DE something, you don't have enough of something because you don't have it in large enough quantities.

-Let's move on to the two little bonus phrases, the difference between missing someone and missing To someone.
+Let's move on to the two little bonus expressions, the difference between missing someone and missing To someone.

-If someone misses me, it means that they would like to see me more often or want me to be with them.
+If someone misses me, it means they'd like to see me more often or want me to be with them.

 For example, I can say that my sister misses me a lot since I live in France.